nschoe/nschoeslabs/articles/2017-02-01-Docker-Taming-the-Beast-Part-5.md

 ubuntu              16.04               104bec311bcd        8 months ago        129MB
 ```

-Now you know the basics of how to interact with docker-machine and hte provisionned hosts.
+Now you know the basics of how to interact with docker-machine and the provisionned hosts.
 Make sure you got it, as we will use it from now on.

 So!
 Back to our topic, we were about to set up a KV-store, so let's do that, shall we?